Divorce Checklist — Preparing to File for Your Divorce in California

 The divorce rate in the United States is alarmingly high, with over 40% of the marriages in the country ending up in divorce.
 Many couples still use traditional means of filing a divorce i.e. lawyers and mediators.
 However, a lot of couples today choose to represent and prepare divorce documents themselves.
 This can be quite frustrating; especially on top of the emotional upheaval they are going through due to the breakup of their marriage, change of financial circumstances and shifting parental roles.

-Documents Needed Before the Divorce
+Documents You Need Before Filing for Divorce

 • Copies of all licenses

-• Copies of any wills prepared or executed during the marriage
+• Wills executed during the marriage

-Documents Needed During the Divorce Process
+Documents Required During the Divorce Process

-• Copies of any leasing agreements or insurance policies for the marital home
+• Lease agreements or home insurance policies

-• Tax returns for the past three years
+• Tax returns (past three years)

 Documents After the Divorce